-- 1. To cue the sound system to play the FYS, quickly but firmly tap the Bell button once followed by 2 quick taps of the Whistle button while the engine is moving.
-Tap the buttons quickly but allow approximately 1⁄2 second between each press. - 2.
+- 1. To cue the sound system to play the FYS, quickly but firmly press the Bell button once followed by 2 quick presses of the Whistle button while the engine is moving. - 2.
 Press the Direction button or drop and advance the throttle once to stop the engine.
 This will trigger the first sequence of FYS.
 The reverse unit is temporarily disabled so that the train will not move as you use the Direction button to trigger the sounds, and Proto-Sound 2.0 has disabled operator control over the Whistle and Bell buttons until the full FYS sequence is complete. - 3.
 After waiting about 30 seconds for that sequence to run, press the Direction button again to trigger the second sequence of FYS. - 4.
 After about 30 seconds, press the Direction button again to trigger the third FYS sequence. - 5.
 Again, after allowing about 30 seconds for that sequence to run, press the Direction button one more time to trigger the fourth and final FYS sequence.
-The FYS will continue, and within a few seconds, the engine will start and move out on its own at the current throttle setting, in the same direction it was traveling when you began the sequence with the bell ringing.
+The FYS will continue, and within a few seconds, the engine will start and move out on its own at the current throttle setting, in the same direction it was traveling when you began the sequence.
 Once the bell turns off, the operator regains control of the transformer's bell and whistle buttons and can ring the bell or blow the whistle as usual.